IFRS Taxonomy Illustrative Examples

 These examples represent how some of the disclosures required by IFRS 14 in relation to regular deferral account balances might be tagged using detailed XBRL tagging.

-These examples represent how some of the disclosures required by IFRS 7 (in paragraph 35M) in relation to credit risk exposure might be tagged using details XBRL tagging.
+These examples represent how some of the disclosures required by IFRS 7 (in paragraph 35M) in relation to credit risk exposure might be tagged using detailed XBRL tagging.